mrciolino/wiki-backup/locations/Mardun/Bahyrst.md

 title: Bahyrst
 description: Ice Cold Baby
 published: true
-date: 2025-07-01T14:10:24.205Z
+date: 2025-07-01T15:15:42.496Z
 tags: todo
 editor: markdown
 dateCreated: 2025-04-19T12:51:39.958Z
 ---

 # Bahyrst
 The location of [Spoops](/characters/spoops) icy tower.
-Bahyrst is ruled by [Kierkegaard](/characters/kierkegaard) and hos family, as well as the Paladin Order of Spoops, also known as the [Soulwardens](/organizations/soulwardens).
+Bahyrst is ruled by [Kierkegaard](/characters/kierkegaard) and his family, as well as the Paladin Order of Spoops, also known as the [Soul Wardens](/organizations/soul-wardens).

 ## Notable Characters